Search

 The maintenance obligation ends by operation of law upon the recipient’s remarriage or long-term cohabitation (Article 1:160 of the Dutch Civil Code), upon the expiration of the agreed or court-ordered term, or upon a court-ordered change of circumstances.

-Can spousal maintenance be changed?
+Can spousal maintenance be adjusted later?

-How does the annual indexation of spousal maintenance work?
+How does the annual indexation work?

 What are the tax consequences of spousal maintenance?